abridged/collabland-dev/help-docs/key-features/token-gate-communities.md

 ### Attributes-based

 [Attributes-based TGRs](../command-center/create-a-tgr/how-to-create-a-tgr#create-a-metadata-based-tgr) check for the existence of individual tokens that possess one or more "traits" as part of their metadata, specified by the admin.
-This type of TGR is used to create roles based on NFT ownership.
+This type of TGR is used to create roles based on ownership of specific kinds of NFTs from a collection.

 For example, if an admin wants to create a role for BAYC members who own an ape NFT with specific metadata traits (blue fur), they can use an Attributes-based TGR to check for an ape with blue fur in the member's wallet.